vue-styleguidist/vue-styleguidist/docs/Cookbook.md

 };
 ```

-or using with the class component syntax
+or if you are using with the class component syntax

 ```js
 const StyledTitle = styled.h1`